New Years Eve in Manchester

 After driving over 3800 miles across five states and two time zones, it feels good to be home.
 It had been almost a decade since last time I drove a car along the busy streets of Los Angeles, but it was just as chaotic as I remembered.

-The desert wastes of eastern California is a special place.
+The desert wastes of eastern California is a strange anomaly.
 There are few places so distant from the American Dream, yet so alluring at the same time.
-As we left El Centro in the morning, the day would turn out to be something out of the ordinary.
-We arrived at Bombay Beach, a derelict ghost town situated at the Salton Sea.

 New Mexico is truly the land of wonders.
 Or should I say bonkers?
 There is something strange, bizarre or wonderful around every corner.
 After taking a shortcut along dirt roads with cattle guards we arrived at our destination, the aptly named Pie Town.